samantha-bothwell/ShinyAppTutorial/README.md

 ### Sidebar Design

-The Sidebar panel can be customized in a number of ways, called [widgets](https://shiny.rstudio.com/tutorial/written-tutorial/lesson3/).
+The Sidebar panel can be customized in a number of ways, referred to as [widgets](https://shiny.rstudio.com/tutorial/written-tutorial/lesson3/).

 <p align="center">
   <img src="README_files/sidebar-opts.png" width="700">